The Gap Inc. [GPS] – 3 Facts you Should Read Before investing in GPS

 The Gap Inc. [NYSE:GPS]: Analyst Rating and Earnings

 Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
 In regards to The Gap Inc. [GPS], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 1/30/2020.
-This is compared to its latest closing price of $8.35.
+On average, stock market experts give GPS an Hold rating.
+The average 12-month price forecast for this stock is $6.66, with the high estimate being $18.00, the low estimate being $7.00 and the median estimate amounting to $10.00.
+This is compared to its latest closing price of $7.10.

 Fundamental Analysis of The Gap Inc. [GPS]